claykays/Data-Analytics-Portifolio/README.md

 This is the portfolio that showcases my skills in data analytics and in the use of the relevant tools, which include   Speadsheets(Microsoft Excel,Google sheets),SQL,R and Tableau.My LinkedIn page is  [Clayton Kasiyandima](https://www.linkedin.com/in/clayton-kasiyandima-95022861/)

 👀 I’m passionate about Data and Data Analytics
-🌱 I’m currently learning  R as part of the Google data analytics course 📫 Open to work on Analytics projects which utilise my skills
+📫 Open to work on Analytics projects which utilise my skills